sunto/react-native-touch-id/README.md

 ## Usage
 ### Linking the Library
 In order to use Touch ID, you must first link the library to your project.

+The recommended and easiest way to link this library is by typing `react-native link react-native-touch-id`

-There's excellent documentation on how to do this in the [React Native Docs](http://facebook.github.io/react-native/docs/linking-libraries-ios.html#content).
+Otherwise, there's excellent documentation on how to do this in the [React Native Docs](http://facebook.github.io/react-native/docs/linking-libraries-ios.html#content).

 ### Requesting Touch ID Authentication
 Once you've linked the library, you'll want to make it available to your app by requiring it: